stuartellis/sve-personal-website/content/articles/task-runner.md

 The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

 > _You must install Task to use the vscode-task extension._

+### Enabling Integration with JetBrains IDEs

+To enable support for Task in JetBrains IDEs such as PyCharm, install the [Taskfile](https://plugins.jetbrains.com/plugin/17058-taskfile) plugin.

 ### Enabling Autocompletion